institute4insight/institute4insight.github.io/README.md

-# Hello World
+# Institute for Insight Computing Resources
-Welcome to our website
+Click this link to continue to the web-site https://institute4insight.github.io